zevv/duc/doc/duc.md

     c:               Toggle between file size and file count
     h:               show help. press 'q' to return to the main screen
-    n:               toggle sort order between 'size' and 'name' q, escape:       quit
+    n:               toggle sort order between 'size' and 'name'
+    o:               try to open the file using xdg-open q, escape:       quit